Group identities on symmetric units under oriented involutions in group algebras: Introduction

-Using the last result and under some assumptions, Dooms and Ruiz proved that if $\mathcal{U}^+(\mathbb{F}G)$ satisfies a group identity then $\mathbb{F}G$ is PI, giving an affirmative answer to the Hartley's Conjecture in this setting.
-They also characterized the groups for which the symmetric units $\mathcal{U}^+(\mathbb{F}G)$ satisfy a group identity, when the prime radical $\eta(\mathbb{F}G)$ of $\mathbb{F}G$ is nilpotent.
-Giambruno, Polcino Milies and Sehgal \cite{GPS:09i} completely characterized group algebras of torsion groups, with group involutions such that $\mathcal{U}^+(\mathbb{F}G)$ is GI.
+Using the last result and under some assumptions, Dooms and Ruiz proved that if $\mathcal{U}^+(\mathbb{F}G)$ is GI then $\mathbb{F}G$ is PI, giving an affirmative answer to the Hartley's Conjecture in this setting.
+They also characterized, with mild restrictions, the locally finite groups for which the symmetric units $\mathcal{U}^+(\mathbb{F}G)$ satisfy a group identity, when the prime radical $\eta(\mathbb{F}G)$ of $\mathbb{F}G$ is nilpotent.
+Giambruno, Polcino Milies and Sehgal \cite{GPS:09i} completely solved the question for group algebras of torsion groups, with group involutions such that $\mathcal{U}^+(\mathbb{F}G)$ is GI.

-In this paper, we extend the results obtained by Dooms and Ruiz \cite{DRM:07} to the case of oriented group involutions.
+In the classification results on group algebras whose symmetric units with respect to the classical involution satisfy a group identity in some sense the exceptional cases turned out to involve Hamiltonian $2$-groups, \cite[Theorem 7, p.
+459]{GSV:98}, because they are non-abelian groups such that the symmetric elements in the group algebras commute, \cite[Remark 3, p.
+451]{GSV:98}.
+We recall that a non-abelian group $G$ is a Hamiltonian group if every subgroup of $G$ is normal.
+It is well-known that in this case $G\cong \mathcal{Q}_8\times E\times O$, \cite[Theorem 1.8.5, p.
+63]{PS:02}, where $\mathcal{Q}_8=\langle x, y: x^4=1, x^2=y^2, y^{-1}xy=x^{-1}\rangle$ is the quaternion group of order $8$, $E$ is an elementary abelian $2$-group and $O$ is an abelian group with every element of odd order.
+When $O=\{1\}$, $G$ is called a Hamiltonian $2$-group.

-A group $G$ is an LC-group (a group with \textquotedblleft{limited commutativity}\textquotedblright~property) if it is non-abelian and for any pair of elements $g, h\in G$, we have that $gh=hg$ if and only if at least one of $g, h$ and $gh$ is central in $G$.
+When one works with linear extensions of arbitrary involutions of the base group of the group algebra, $\ast: G \rightarrow G$, one finds a larger class of groups such that the symmetric elements also commute.
+We recall that a group $G$ is said to be an LC-group (a group with ``limited commutativity'' property) if it is non-abelian and for any pair of elements $g, h\in G$, we have that $gh=hg$ if and only if at least one element of $\{g, h, gh\}$ lies in $\zeta(G)$, where $\zeta(G)$ denotes the center of $G$.
 This family of groups was introduced by Goodaire.
-By Goodaire et al. \cite[Proposition III.3.6]{GJP:96}, a group $G$ is an LC-group with a unique non-trivial commutator $s$ if and only if $G/\zeta(G)\cong C_2\times C_2$, where $C_2$ is the cyclic group of order $2$.
-If $G$ is endowed with involution $\ast$, then we say that $G$ is a special LC-group, or SLC-group, if it is an LC-group, it has a unique non-trivial commutator $s$ and on such a group, the map $\ast$ is defined by
+From \cite[Proposition III.3.6, p.
+98]{GJP:96}, a group $G$ is an LC-group with a unique non-trivial commutator $s$ (which must have order $2$ and be central) if and only if $G/\zeta(G)\cong C_2\times C_2$, where $C_2$ is the cyclic group of order $2$.
+If $G$ is endowed with an involution $\ast$, then we say that $G$ is a special LC-group, or SLC-group, if it is an LC-group, it has a unique non-trivial commutator $s$ and on such a group, the map $\ast$ is defined by